Jet Force Gemini: Gameplay

-While progressing through the game, the player can take control of three different characters: Juno, Vela, and Lupus.
+While progressing, the player can take control of three different characters: Juno, Vela, and Lupus.
 Each character has a special ability that allows them to uncover areas which the other characters cannot reach.
 Juno can walk through magma safely, Vela can swim underwater indefinitely, and Lupus can hover for a short period of time.
 Therefore, choosing the right character for the right stage is critical in order to complete the game.
 Initially, the game forces the player to use the three characters individually until they reach a meeting point.
 Once they reach the meeting point, all of the worlds can be tackled with any character in any order.
-The overall objective of the game is to explore all the galaxy to collect several starship parts and save a large number of survivors.
-The player can then use a starship and travel to the final stage.
+The overall objective of the game is to explore all the galaxy to collect several starship parts and save a large number of Tribal survivors.
+Tribals can potentially be killed by weaponsfire, requiring the player to restart the encounter in order to save them.
+The player must collect all 12 ship parts and 282 Tribals to access the final stage.

 In addition to the single-player mode, Jet Force Gemini features a multiplayer mode where two to four players can compete in traditional deathmatch games.
 Options such as the weapons available, the winning condition, and time limit can be changed to match player preference.
 Some multiplayer aspects, such as levels and characters, must be unlocked by finding the corresponding secret in the game's single-player mode.
-Players can also unlock racing mini-games that are played from an overhead perspective, as well as a firing range challenge, where players must shoot numerous targets while the game automatically follows a predefined path.
-Jet Force Gemini also features a no split-screen co-operative mode where a second player may take control of Floyd, a floating robot that automatically follows the main player character in the single-player mode.
+Players can unlock racing mini-games that are played from an overhead perspective, as well as a firing range challenge, where players must shoot numerous targets while the game automatically follows a predefined path.
+Jet Force Gemini features a no split-screen co-operative mode where a second player may take control of Floyd, a floating robot that automatically follows the main player character in the single-player mode.